mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I realized there was a real business here that was way bigger than any other project I was working on.

+### Hit the Front Page of Hacker News

+In XX, I gave a talk to my peer mentorship group called "How to be a Sort of Successful Software Blogger."
+The talk covered the best tips I'd learned about blogging in the past few years.

+I liked writing it, but as I mentioned above, I didn't have anywhere to share it.

 ### mtlynch.io (this blog)

-One of my the changes I made to the blog this year was thinking more strategically about topics.
+I don't think of my blog as a business.
+I write because I enjoy it and want to improve my writing.

+Perhaps because it's not a business, I'd never thought much about strategy for the blog.

+At the beginning of 2020, I had two realizations.

+The first is that I have more fun with my blog when my posts attract a large audience.
 Before 2020, I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
 Sometimes the post would find an audience, but more often it wouldn't.

 Now, I think about sharing the article before I write it.
 Would this do well on reddit?
 Would Hacker News find this interesting?
 Is this a topic people ever Google?

 That change made a huge difference in my readership.
 Looking at the number of readers each article attracts the first week after publication, the median went from XX in 2019 to XX in 2020.
 All but one of my blog posts reached the front page of Hacker News, and four of them reached the #1 slot.

-### Hit the Front Page of Hacker News

-In XX, I gave a talk to my peer mentorship group called "How to be a Sort of Successful Software Blogger."
-The talk covered the best tips I'd learned about blogging in the past few years.

- I liked writing it, but as I mentioned above, I didn't have anywhere to share it.

 ## Lessons learned